jriguera/ansible-ironic-standalone/README.md

 WebDAV backend to store the Stemcells (QCOW2 Images with BOSH Agent installed).
 To run it:

- 1. Adjust the Registry password defined in the inventory variable `Ironic_bosh_registry_password` (and also enable `Ironic_bosh_registry`).
+ 1. Adjust the Registry password defined in the variable (`vars/$deployment/Ironic.yml`) `Ironic_bosh_registry_password` (and also enable `Ironic_bosh_registry`).

  2. Run `ansible-playbook -i inventory/<inventory.ini> setup.yml`